mahmudsourav/strict-psd-to-html/README.md

-# strict-psd-to-html
+# STRICT-PSD-to-HTML
-Its a PSD to HTML of a famous PSD nameed STRICT
+Its a PSD to HTML of a famous PSD named STRICT